-Net production from Draugen was 1,101 (1,148) boepd in 2023.
-Production efficiency was 83% (94%).
-Reduced production was due to general field decline, three weeks planned maintenance turnaround, and a planned shut-in of subsea wells to install new subsea pumps.
+Net production from Draugen was 1,545 (1,101) boepd in 2024.
+Production efficiency was 90% (83%).
+Increased production was mainly due to production from Hasselmus that came on stream in Q4 2023.

 As a result of a License Extension Program, an application was sent in 2023 to the Norwegian Offshore Directorate and the Norwegian Ocean Industry Authority to extend the Draugen license and lifetime from 2024 to 2040.
 This reflects the partnership's positive view on Draugen's current and future potential, and the application was approved in March 2024.